ericleasemorgan/reader-sentences/README.md

 Introduction
 ------------

-This directory contains a suite of software used to index and then search databases of sentences, and its purpose is to faciliate a question/answer interface to Distant Reader study carrels.
+This directory contains a suite of software used to index and then search databases of sentences, and its purpose is to facilitate a question/answer interface to Distant Reader study carrels.
 For example, you could ask the system "Who killed Hector?" and get back an answer something like this:

 > In the context of the story, it is clear that Hector was killed by Achilles.
 The passage mentions several instances where Hector is injured